Skip to Main Content

 Legal Reference and Legal Advice

-Law Librarians help you use the Rodino Center and its collections.
+Law librarians help you use the Rodino Center and its collections.
 They do not do research for you.
 Law librarians locate information; identify relevant resources; develop search strategies for catalogs, databases, indexes, and the internet; and provide legal research training.

 Law librarians do not provide patrons with legal advice, make decisions regarding legal rights and liabilities, interpret legal materials, or explain how the law applies to a particular case.
 Because of the complicated nature of many legal problems, the services of a qualified attorney may be required.
-If you need assistance that the Rodino Center cannot provide, please refer to the resources that we have compiled on our NJ Legal Services page.

 Letters of Introduction